The largest wine cellar in the world is a 150-mile network of underground caves near the capital of Moldova.

 Milestii Mici is an underground wine storage facility in Chisinau, the capital of Moldova.
 Here, 40-85 meters underground, is the world’s largest wine cellar, home to the aptly named “Golden Collection” of over 2 million bottles of wine.

-Although the tunnel nature of the collection adds to its mystique, in fact the wine is very specifically kept below ground.
-The Earth keeps the wine at a constant temperature between 12-14 degrees Celsius (53-57 degrees Fahrenheit) with high humidity year-round.
+The caves keeps the wine at a constant temperature between 12-14 degrees Celsius (53-57 degrees Fahrenheit) with constant humidity year-round.
 This steady environment maintains the wine to perfection and produces some of the most expensive aged red wine in the world.

-Created in the typical Moldovan winemaking process in a factory above ground, the collection has grown to over two million bottles of wine, stretching over 120 kilometers.
-The collection is so large that employees often bicycle to the deepest recesses of the collection.
-Although the collection is massive at present, Milestii Mici has room to expand.
-Only half of the total length of the tunnels is presently being used.
+Created in the typical Moldovan winemaking process in a factory above ground, the collection stretches over 150 miles.
+It’s so large that visitors and employees navigate the underground network with bikes and cars, with each street named for the wine it holds.
+Although the collection is massive at present, Milestii Mici still has room to expand: Only half of the total length of the tunnels is presently being used.

 Tours of the wine tunnels are available every day and wine tastings and appetizers in one of the traditionally decorated Moldovan tasting rooms are available in many of the various tour packages.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook